Who knew Trump would go after Canada?

 Considering Trump's blistering rhetoric against Mexico during and after the 2016 campaign, it's a surprise he decided to go after Canada first.

-When Canadian Prime Minister Justin Trudeau visited Trump In February, Trump said he only expected to be "tweaking" the US-Canada trade relationship, one of the biggest in the world.
+When Canadian Prime Minister Justin Trudeau visited Trump in February, Trump said he only expected to be "tweaking" the US-Canada trade relationship, one of the biggest in the world.

 "What this says to Canadians is 'it's going to be more than a tweak,'" Hufbauer adds.